microsoft/autogen/docs/design/05 - Services.md

 - Registry: keeps track of the agents in the system and which events they can handle
 - AgentState: persistent state for agents
 - Routing: delivers events to agents based on their subscriptions+topics
-- *Future: Management APIs for the Agent System*
+- *Roadmap: Management APIs for the Agent System*
-- *Future: Scheduling: manages placement of agents*
+- *Roadmap: Scheduling: manages placement of agents*
+- *Roadmap: Discovery: allows discovery of agents and services*